Indentation (typesetting)

 Many computer languages use block indentation to demarcate blocks of source code.

 Indentation is essentially the same regardless of whether the writing system is left-to-right (e.g. Latin and Cyrillic) or right-to-left (e.g. Hebrew and Arabic) when considering line beginning and end.
-For example, indenting at the beginning of line means on the left for a left-to-right script and on the right for right-to-left script.
+For example, indenting at the beginning of a line means on the left for a left-to-right script and on the right for right-to-left script.

 Indent is both a noun and a verb.
 The verb is the act of formatting text to be indented whereas the noun refers to the resulting empty space.

 Types

 There are three main types of indentation: first-line, hanging and block.

 Each example below is in a box that represents the page boundary and uses the common typesetting lorem ipsum content.
 The width of indentation here is in units of em spaces.